Calendar Fragmentation

 Use async communication by default.
 Encourage updates, feedback, and check-ins via docs, chat, or recorded video to reduce unnecessary scheduling.

 Fragmentation isn’t just about the number of meetings, it’s about preserving space for deep, uninterrupted work.
-Reducing calendar scatter gives engineers the time and focus to actually build.
+Reducing calendar scatter gives engineers the time and focus to actually build—while still leaving room for the review and validation that modern AI-enabled delivery requires.